 As mentioned above, resting and sleeping after surgery is important managing post operative recovery.
 They are also important for managing pain.
 After surgery, you may experience discomfort or pain at the site of the incision or where the procedure was performed.
 Resting allows the body to release endorphins, which are natural pain relievers, alleviating discomfort.

 Resting after surgery is not only beneficial for physical recovery but also for emotional well-being.
-Going through surgery and the recovery period can be mentally and emotionally taxing.
+Going through surgery and the recovery period can be mentally and emotionally taxing, which may lead to post-surgery depression.
 Rest will provide an opportunity for relaxation and recuperation, allowing you to recharge both physically and emotionally.
 It offers a sense of comfort and reassurance, fostering a positive mindset that is conducive to healing and overall well-being.

 Most importantly, do remember that everyone heals differently.
 Thus, it is important to pay attention to your body, which will pretty much tell you how far you can push yourself.